napasornc/c0dew0rd/week 7.5/readme.md

 ## Tic-tac-toe

-this is when I am too ambitious and attemp to make a little game, tic-tac-toe.
+This is when I was too ambitious and attempted to make a little game, tic-tac-toe.
+I would like to add button and use `push`function to push the X and O into the array so I can place one at a time.
+However, once I attach function to variable, I can't get the code to work.
+I think I need to figure out the exactly position for X and O in `function mousePressed()`.
+I haven't figure out how to do that yet but I'll update this github once I solve it.

 ![](TicTacToe.JPG)

-> code by
+> code by The Coding Train

-> you can find the orginal code [here]()
+> orginal code can be found [here](https://github.com/CodingTrain/website/tree/master/CodingChallenges/CC_149_Tic_Tac_Toe/P5)